Heart and Lung Transplant National Recovery Program

 It is important to note that the choice of preservation technique depends on the specific circumstances of the organ transplant, and the decision should be made by the transplant team in consultation with the organ donor’s.

-We have most of the preservation and perfusion solutions
+We stock most preservation and perfusion solutions

 We have highly trained preservationists

-We have dedicated trained NRP Perfusionist
+We have a dedicated trained NRP perfusionist

 We educate and train individuals in our program